saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 ### 2.1.
 Secure User Authentication & Tiered Offerings
 *   **Public Access:** Core features like video analysis and the analysis library are now accessible to **all users, even without logging in, under a Free Tier with specific limits.**
-*   **Personalized Experience:** Users can securely sign up and log in to access personalized features like "My Analyses" history (available in Paid Tier).
+*   **Personalized Experience:** Users can securely sign up and log in to access personalized features like "My Analyses" history (available in Paid Tier) and the new **Account Center**.
 *   **Protected Content:** User-specific analysis history is protected, ensuring only authenticated users can access their own saved reports (Paid Tier feature).
 *   **Tiered System:** SentiVibe now operates with a tiered offering system:
     *   **Unauthenticated User Tier:** Limited access to core features, IP-based usage limits, watermarked PDF reports, and ad-supported.